-Name of the insurance entities / country of incorporation Principle activity Of the entity Total balance sheet equity (as stated in the accounting balance sheet of the legal entity) holding in the total equity Quantitative impact on Regulatory capital of using risk weighting method versus using the full deduction method Ageas Federal Life Insurance Company Ltd. Life Insurance business Rs.
+Name of the insurance entities / country of incorporation Principle activity Of the entity Quantitative impact on Regulatory capital of using risk weighting method versus using the full deduction method Ageas Federal Life Insurance Company Ltd. Life Insurance business Rs.
 800 25% Nil f.
+Any restrictions or impediments on transfer of funds or regulatory capital within the banking f.
 Any restrictions or impediments on transfer of funds or regulatory capital within the banking group: